airbytehq/airbyte/docs/tutorials/zoom-activity-dashboard.md

 Here is what we will cover:

 1. Replicating data from Zoom to a PostgreSQL database Airbyte
-* Step 2: Connecting the PostgreSQL database to Tableau
+2. Connecting the PostgreSQL database to Tableau
 * Step 3: Creating charts in Tableau with Zoom data

 We will produce the following charts in Tableau: